The downward spiral of Ellen DeGeneres’s public persona: A complete guide

 July: The fallout

-On July 16, BuzzFeed published a long story by Krystie Lee Yandoli, who interviewed former (and one current) “Ellen” show employees who alleged a toxic environment of “racism, fear, and intimidation,” as one former staffer said, “That ‘be kind’ bull---- only happens when the cameras are on.
+On July 16, BuzzFeed published a long story by Krystie Lee Yandoli, who interviewed former (and one current) “Ellen” show employees who alleged a toxic environment of “racism, fear, and intimidation.”
+As one former staffer said, “That ‘be kind’ bulls--- only happens when the cameras are on.
 It’s all for show.”
-Two weeks later, Yandoli published another story that reported, according to dozens of people who worked behind the scenes at the show, “the office is a place where sexual harassment and misconduct by top executive producers runs rampant.”
+Two weeks later, Yandoli published another story that reported that, according to dozens of people who worked behind the scenes at the show, “the office is a place where sexual harassment and misconduct by top executive producers runs rampant.”

 Warner Bros. released a statement last week that it has been interviewing employees and said in part, “Though not all of the allegations were corroborated, we are disappointed that the primary findings of the investigation indicated some deficiencies related to the show’s day-to-day management.
 We have identified several staffing changes, along with appropriate measures to address the issues that have been raised.”